-- The Associate Dean for Student Affairs (Dr. Joseph Kass) or the Assistant Deans for Student Affairs (Dr. Lee Poythress or Dr. Andrea Stolar) or - The Family and Community Medicine Clerkship Director (Dr. William Huang) or the Chair of the Department of Family and Community Medicine (Dr. Roger Zoorob) or - The BCM Office of the Ombudsman at ombudsoffice@bcm.edu or (713) 798-5039
+- The Senior Associate Dean for Student Affairs (Dr. Andrea Stolar) or the Assosciate Dean for Student Affairs (Dr. Lee Poythress) - The Family and Community Medicine Clerkship Director (Dr. William Huang) or the Chair of the Department of Family and Community Medicine (Dr. Roger Zoorob) or - The BCM Office of the Ombudsman at ombudsoffice@bcm.edu or (713) 798-5039